Reducing greenhouse gas emissions

 Mapping greenhouse gas emissions in the value chain

-The Group’s direct and indirect impact on greenhouse gas emissions was mapped in 2022 according to the global Greenhouse Gas Protocol (GHG) standard.
-The analysis shows that 98 percent of Svedbergs Group’s climate impact in 2021 came from Scope 3, i.e. the impact that arises in the supply and customer stages of the value chain, outside direct own operations.
-Goods purchased are by far the area with the greatest impact.
-The use of sold products and the transport of goods and products also have a significant climate impact.
+The mapping showed that around 98 percent of Svedbergs Group’s climate impact in both 2022 and 2023 came from Scope 3, i.e. the impact that arises in the supply and customer stages of the value chain, outside direct own operations.
+Goods purchased are the area with by far the greatest impact.
+The use of products sold and the transport of goods and products also have a significant climate impact.

 Emissions from goods purchased and use of sold products

 Principles for reducing greenhouse gas emissions are now being incorporated in the design phase of products.
 More long-term development is needed to offer circular products that have a longer life and are easier to reuse or recycle, and of which the materials and raw materials are produced in a sustainable manner.
-To create clarity about what is required to reduce climate impact, Svedbergs Group has set itself the goal of preparing a number of EPDs (Environmental Product Declarations) for different product groups in 2023.
-Continued measures to have an impact in the shorter term are important, for example activities to reduce emissions from transport and energy efficiency in production.

 Reducing emissions from transport